 What happens if a student develops symptoms at school and needs to go to the nurse?

 Our schools will be following Depart of Health guidelines concerning student illnesses.
 In the event an individual screens confirmed for COVID-19 symptoms while at school, meaning that they have a fever or appear symptomatic with any of the COVID-19 symptoms identified by the CDC, they will be placed in an isolation area.
-Students’ parents/guardians will be called to pick them up from school immediately.
-Staff members will be directed to leave immediately.
+Students’ parents/guardians will be called to pick up the ill student and their siblings from school immediately.
 Individuals will be referred to their primary care provider for evaluation.
 If the primary care provider determines that the symptoms are not COVID-19 related, a note from the primary care provider stating such diagnosis must be provided in order for that individual to return to school.
 If the primary care provider determines that the symptoms are COVID-19 related, testing must occur.

 If a student is required to get a COVID-19 test, where do they get tested and who will pay for it?